Ordnance QF 17-pounder

-The Ordnance Quick-Firing 17-pounder (or just 17-pdr) was a 76.2 mm (3 inch) gun developed by the United Kingdom during World War II.
-It was used as an anti-tank gun on its own carriage, as well as equipping a number of British tanks.
+The Ordnance Quick-Firing 17-pounder or just 17-pdr, was a 76.2 mm (3 inch) gun developed by the United Kingdom during World War II.
 Used with the APDS shot, it was capable of defeating all but the thickest armour on German tanks.

-It was used to "up-gun" some foreign-built vehicles in British service, notably to produce the Sherman Firefly variant of the US M4 Sherman tank, giving British tank units the ability to hold their own against their German counterparts.
-In the anti-tank role, it was replaced after the war by the 120 mm BAT recoilless rifle.
+As well as being used as an anti-tank gun on its own towed carriage, the 17-pdr was also installed on a number of tanks.
+In particular, it was used to "up-gun" some foreign-built vehicles in British service, resulting in the Sherman Firefly – which gave British tank units the ability to hold their own against their German counterparts.
+In the anti-tank role, the 17-pdr was replaced, from the late 1940s, by the 120 mm BAT recoilless rifle.
 As a tank gun, it was succeeded by the 84 mm 20 pounder.